thedunston/bash_cli_zt/README.md

 # bash_cli_zt

+If you want a nice GUI progrm: zeroui- https://github.com/dec0dOS/zero-ui - has a very nice interface.
+I have an instance running, but always default to the commandline so I continue using my bash scripts.
+I installed UserLand on my Pixel, installed zerotier, and my bash scripts and it worked quite well.

+Here are some YouTube videos I created on using ZeroTier:

+- Private ZeroTier Network on the Public Internet - https://www.youtube.com/watch?v=xp2ujXe1SOU
+- ZeroTier Hub and Spoke - https://www.youtube.com/watch?v=Fb65bU3oyEo
+- bash_cli_zt for for self-hosted controllers - https://www.youtube.com/watch?v=C2HS3cQZY5U

 Here is a project I was working on to create a ZT controller manager for some basic tasks using Bash since I tend to use the commandline a lot.

 It includes: